-(a) there is a potential for overlapping compensation; or

-(b) the other international claim could have a significant impact on the resolution of the claim brought pursuant to this Chapter, a Tribunal constituted under this Chapter shall, as soon as possible after hearing the disputing parties, stay its proceedings or otherwise ensure that proceedings brought pursuant to another international agreement are taken into account in its decision, order or award.
+- (a) there is a potential for overlapping compensation; or - (b) the other international claim could have a significant impact on the resolution of the claim brought pursuant to this Chapter,

-Article 16.
+Article 16

 Third Party Funding and Counterclaims

-16.1 Third Party Funding of the investor in case of dispute is not permitted.

-16.2 The Defending Party may initiate a counterclaim against the Investor or Investment for a breach of the obligations set out under Chapter II (or for breach of the object and purpose) of this Treaty before a tribunal established under this Article at any time during the arbitral proceedings but before the hearing on Quantum and seek as a remedy suitable declaratory relief, enforcement action or monetary compensation.

-16.3 The disputing parties agree that a counterclaim made in accordance with this Article shall not preclude or operate as a res judicata against applicable legal, enforcement or regulatory action in accordance with the Laws of the Host Party or in any other proceedings before judicial bodies or institutions of the Host Party.

-16.4 An initiation of a counterclaim by a Defending Party shall not be deemed to be a waiver of that Defending Party's objection to the tribunal's jurisdiction over an Investment Dispute.
+- 16.1 Third Party Funding of the investor in case of dispute is not permitted. - 16.2 The Defending Party may initiate a counterclaim against the Investor or Investment for a breach of the obligations set out under Chapter II (or for breach of the object and purpose) of this Treaty before a tribunal established under this Article at any time during the arbitral proceedings but before the hearing on Quantum and seek as a remedy suitable declaratory relief, enforcement action or monetary compensation. - 16.3 The disputing parties agree that a counterclaim made in accordance with this Article shall not preclude or operate as a res judicata against applicable legal, enforcement or regulatory action in accordance with the Laws of the Host Party or in any other proceedings before judicial bodies or institutions of the Host Party. - 16.4 An initiation of a counterclaim by a Defending Party shall not be deemed to be a waiver of that Defending Party's objection to the tribunal's jurisdiction over an Investment Dispute.

-Article 17.
-Conditions Precedent to Submission of a Claim to Arbitration
+Article 17 Conditions Precedent to Submission of a Claim to Arbitration

-17.1 In respect of a claim that the Defending Party has breached an obligation under Chapter 11, other than an obligation under Article 10 or 11, a disputing investor must first submit its claim before the relevant domestic courts or administrative bodies of the Defending Party for the purpose of pursuing domestic remedies in respect of the same measure or similar factual matters for which a breach of this Treaty is claimed.
+17.1 In respect of a claim that the Defending Party has breached an obligation under Chapter II, other than an obligation under Article 10 or 11, a disputing investor must first submit its claim before the relevant domestic courts or administrative bodies of the Defending Party for the purpose of pursuing domestic remedies in respect of the same measure or similar factual matters for which a breach of this Treaty is claimed.
 Such claim before the relevant domestic courts or administrative bodies of the Defending Party must be submitted within one (1) year from the date on which the investor first acquired, or should have first acquired, knowledge of the measure in question and knowledge that the investment, or the investor with respect to its investment, had incurred loss or damage as a result.